Poems in Prose (Smith collection)

 Poems in Prose is an illustrated collection of prose poems by Clark Ashton Smith, edited by Donald Sidney-Fryer.
 It was released in 1965 and was published by Arkham House in an edition of 1,016 copies.
 The book is a nearly complete collection of Smith's prose poetry.
+French editor and critic Philippe Gindre called the book "the magnificent Poems in Prose."

 Contents

 Poems in Prose contains the following poems: